History of Airbus: 2000–2014: European Aeronautic Defence and Space Company NV

-On 2 July 2006 Rothschild valued BAE's stake at £1.9 billion (€2.75 billion), well below the expectation of BAE, analysts, and even EADS.
-On 5 July BAE appointed independent auditors to investigate how the value of its share of Airbus had fallen from the original estimates to the Rothschild valuation; however in September 2006 BAE agreed to the sale of its stake in Airbus to EADS for £1.87 billion (€2.75 billion, $3.53 billion), pending BAE shareholder approval.
+On 2 July 2006 Rothschild valued BAE's stake at £1.9 billion (€2.75 billion), well below the expectations of BAE, analysts, and even EADS.
+On 5 July, BAE appointed independent auditors to investigate how the value of its share of Airbus had fallen from the original estimates, however in September 2006 BAE agreed to the sale of its stake in Airbus to EADS for £1.87 billion (€2.75 billion, $3.53 billion), pending BAE shareholder approval.
 On 4 October shareholders voted in favour of the sale, leaving Airbus entirely owned by EADS.

 On 9 October 2006 Christian Streiff, Humbert's successor, resigned due to differences with parent company EADS over the amount of independence he would be granted in implementing his reorganisation plan for Airbus.
 He was succeeded by EADS co-CEO Louis Gallois, bringing Airbus under more direct control of its parent company.

 On 28 February 2007, CEO Louis Gallois announced the company's restructuring plans.
 Entitled Power8, the plan would see 10,000 jobs cut over four years; 4,300 in France, 3,700 in Germany, 1,600 in the UK and 400 in Spain.
 5,000 of the 10,000 would be at subcontractors.
 Plants at Saint Nazaire, Varel and Laupheim face sell off or closure, while Meaulte, Nordenham and Filton are "open to investors".
 As of 16 September 2008 the Laupheim plant has been sold to a Thales-Diehl consortium to form Diehl Aerospace and while the design activities at Filton have been retained, the manufacturing operations have been sold to British company GKN.
 The announcements resulted in Airbus unions in France and Germany threatening strike action.

 At the 2011 Paris Air Show, Airbus received total orders valued at about $72.2 billion for 730 aircraft, a new record in the civil aviation industry.
 The A320neo ("new engine option") model, announced in December 2010, received 667 orders; this, together with previous orders, resulted in a total of 1029 orders within six months of launch date, creating another industry record.

 In February 2008, the United States Air Force awarded a $35 billion contract for KC-45 aerial refueling tankers to Northrop Grumman, with EADS as a major subcontractor.
 The contract, initially valued at $35 billion, would have seen Northrop Grumman and EADS would build a fleet of 179 planes based on the existing Airbus A330 to provide in-air refueling to military aircraft.
 Final assembly of the aircraft would take place at an Airbus plant near Mobile, Alabama.
 However the award was protested by Boeing, the other bidder on the project, which was upheld by the GAO.
 The competition was restarted and in March 2010, Northrop Grumman announced it was withdrawing its bid, with its CEO stating that the revised tender requirement favored Boeing.
 On 20 April 2010, EADS announced it was re-entering the competition and intended to enter a bid with the KC-45.